rtekim/Visualizing-Amazon-Reviews/Proposal.md

 Tabular layout where each column is its own visualization.
 There is a row for each book.
 The columns are:
 * Reviews: A bar representing the total number of reviews.
-* Date Distrubution: A bar chart plotting reviews per a year.
+* Date Distribution: A bar chart plotting reviews per a year.
 * Helpful Votes: A bar representing the total number of helpful votes.
 * Total Votes: A bar representing the total votes.
 * Percent Helpful: A bar representing the fraction of votes that were helpful.